-Contingency is a multi-faceted project undertaken for a residency at Testing Grounds, Melbourne.
-As a open ended research project it included a garden installation, mixed media works on paper and a food event with dishes I created and cooked from six species of edible weeds for a closing event.
+Contingency was a multi-faceted project undertaken at Testing Grounds, Melbourne.
+As a open ended research project it included a garden installation, mixed media works on paper and a food event with dishes I created and cooked from six species of edible weeds grown within a garden installation for a closing event.

-Throughout the residency I utilised Testing Grounds public programs and open days to engage audiences with each stage of the project development, from planting seedlings to re-purposing single use plastic water bottles and obsolete Tupperware brand containers as self watering wick-pots.
-Presented as part of the installation was a collection of drawings and paintings of foraged or cultivated plants I have cooked with people during previous projects, in tandem with a reading space as the conceptual backdrop to the labyrinth style edible weed garden.
-The selection of books included diverse topics from global power systems, indigenous agriculture, essays on environmental philosophy – biodiversity and sustainability in the face of climate change, to The Futurist Cookbook by Marinette and a guidebook of edible weeds to reference the six plants grown and cooked for the project, their place of origin and historical use.
+Throughout the residency I utilised Testing Grounds public program and open days to engage the public with the project development, from planting seedlings to re-purposing single use plastic water bottles as well as obsolete Tupperware brand containers as self watering wick-pots.
+Presented as part of the installation was a collection of drawings and paintings of foraged or cultivated plants I have cooked with people around the world during previous projects, in tandem with a reading space as a conceptual backdrop to the labyrinth style weed garden.
+The selection of books included diverse topics from global power systems, indigenous agriculture practices, essays on environmental philosophy and biodiversity and sustainability in the face of climate change, to The Futurist Cookbook by Thomasso Marinette, a mid 20th Century CWA cookbook and a guidebook for identifying edible weeds – their place of origin and historical context.